ahmaazouzi/unix_programming_environment/upe.md

 ### 2.3 Filenames and directories:
 - Each running program, _process_, has a working directory.
 The process doesn't need to specify any pathname when it's interacting with the files residing in its working directory.
 - `mkdir`: creates a new directory.
-- `du`: prints a lit of directories and subdirectories.
+- `du`: prints a list of directories and subdirectories.
 With the option `-a`, this command can print all directories and files as in `du -a`, and the output of this program can also be grepped in a pipe to look for a certain pattern as in `du -a | grep batata`.
 If you don't specify a certain directory, this command assumes you mean the current directory.
 - In pure unix directories are files.
 An octal dump of a directory reveals a mix of binary and textual data.
 The textual data have the names of files inside the directory and the directory's name.
 I tried this on mac OS but couldn't `od` a directory.

 ### 2.4 Permissions: